 But here's something you may not know: Public college education is not free in the UK, although it used to be.
 As of 1998, public university is not free in England, Wales, Scotland, or Northern Ireland.
 That's because providing free public university was actually shown to reduce the quality of higher education and lessen access to educational opportunities for lower income students due to necessary caps on enrollment.
 So, in many ways, it did the opposite of what was intended.10 Free higher education is not a concept that works everywhere.

 Instead, the UK now has a system in which public universities charge tuition, but students don't have to pay anything up front.
 Payment is deferred until after graduation, and every graduate is automatically enrolled in an income-based repayment program.
 So graduates only have to pay an affordable percentage of their incomes once they start earning above a certain threshold.

-Closer to home, some people have asked, "Is college free in Canada?"
-The answer is no. However, college and university students in Canada do tend to pay less for their education than students in the U.S. since public post-secondary schools are heavily subsidized by the provincial, territorial, and federal governments.
+College is not free in Canada.
+However, college and university students in Canada tend to pay less for their education than students in the U.S. since public post-secondary schools are heavily subsidized by the provincial, territorial, and federal governments.
 So the tuition is often lower.
 But many Canadian students still take out loans.
 In fact, the average student loan in Canada is worth $4,421, which is still far below the American average.9

 Could Free Public College Work Well in America?

 That's obviously up for debate.
 But many of the nation's leaders believe that it could.
 Free college—more specifically, free community college—is something that many progressive politicians have proposed.
 Yet, so far at least, the idea has not gained enough traction at the federal level.
 However, several states have already implemented free community college programs or similar ideas.